 - Instead of forcing dialogue, we can share our hopes and our vision.

-- Instead of funneling flames of condemnation and self-righteousness in our passion–whether intentionally or not–we can repeatedly show acceptance, grace, and love to snuff out the shame people so willingly pile upon themselves (regardless of whether we are part of that shaming).
+- Instead of funneling flames of condemnation and self-righteousness in our passion–whether intentionally or not–we can repeatedly show acceptance, grace, and love.
+This can do SO MUCH to snuff out shame and give people space to change.

 - Instead of demanding immediate action, we can offer consistent opportunities for response, remembering social change and the views driving them typically morph over time.